feideconnect/core-apis/docs/adhocgroupadm.md

 ### Input

 Input is a list of objects.
 Each object has a `type` field which can be either `member` or `admin`.
-Each object must also contain either a `token` field which you can get from the peoplesearch api, if you want ot add a member to the group.
+Each object must also contain either a `token` field which you can get from the peoplesearch api, if you want to add a member to the group.
 Or an `id` field if you want to change a members type.

 ## Remove group members